Josh Bergeron: Take the shot when it's your turn - Salisbury Post

 Josh Bergeron: Take the shot when it’s your turn

-It was surreal last week to join the more than 18,000 people in rowan County who have been partially vaccinated against COVID-19.
+It was surreal last week to join the more than 18,000 people in Rowan County who have been partially vaccinated against COVID-19.

 One year ago, the community was just beginning to feel the effects of COVID-19.
-On the front page of the Post March 12, 2020, were stories about President Donald Trump suspending travel to Europe, the hospital limiting visitors because of the new virus and Livingstone and Catawba colleges postponing or cancelling events.
+On the front page of the Post on March 12, 2020, there were stories about President Donald Trump suspending travel to Europe, the hospital limiting visitors because of the new virus and Livingstone and Catawba colleges postponing or canceling events.
 Later that day, the state limited large gatherings, sports seasons were cut short and officials said they suspected someone contracted COVID-19 in Cabarrus County.

 It remains a medical miracle that the United States has safe, effective vaccines for such a large portion of the population one year later.